Friends of Scouting

 Life insurance/retirement plan designations, and other deferred gifts approved by the local council.

 As with the 1910 Society, there are four levels of membership within the Founders Circle:

 The early founders of the BSA had vision and commitment to make Scouting the number one youth organization in the world.
 In that spirit, we honor the modern-day visionaries who qualify for the Founders Circle in their commitment to perpetuate the visions and beliefs of those founders.
 To learn more, or to contribute, please contact Dave Trehey at (320) 251-3930 ext.
 101.

-Please check back next year for information on our 2013 Shoot Out for Scouts!
+Please check back later for 2015 Shoot Out for Scouts information.